acrcloud/acrcloud_sdk_php/README.md

           *          Audio: mp3, wav, m4a, flac, aac, amr, ape, ogg ...
           *          Video: mp4, mkv, wmv, flv, ts, avi ...
           *
+          *  Notice: this function read max 12 seconds from "startSeconds of input file" and only recognize once.
+          *
+          *
           *  @param filePath query file path
           *  @param startSeconds skip (startSeconds) seconds from from the beginning of (filePath)
           *